textwire/textwire.github.io/docs/1.x/language-elements/index.md

 {{ name.split(" ") }}
 ```

-> You can read more about built-in functions in the [Built-in Functions](#built-in-functions) section.
+> You can read more detailed about built-in functions on the [Built-in Functions](/1.x/functions) page.

 ## Literals